openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/annotation_converters/README.md

   * `annotation_loader` - which library will be used for ground truth image reading.
 Supported: `opencv`, `pillow` (Optional.
 Default value is pillow).
 Note, color space of image depends on loader (OpenCV uses BGR, Pillow uses RGB for image reading).
 * `super_resolution` - converts dataset for single image super resolution task to `SuperResolutionAnnotation`.
   * `data_dir` - path to folder, where images in low and high resolution are located.
-  * `lr_dir_path` - relative path to directory, where images in low resolution are located.
+  * `lr_dir` - path to directory, where images in low resolution are located.
-  * `hr_dir_path` - relative path to directory, where images in high resolution are located.
+  * `hr_dir` - path to directory, where images in high resolution are located. **Note:** inside converted annotation, path to directory is not stored, only file name, please use `additional_data_source` for providing prefix.
-  * `upsample_dir_path` - relative path to directory, where upsampled images are located, if 2 streams used.
+  * `upsampled_dir` - path to directory, where upsampled images are located, if 2 streams used.
   * `lr_suffix` - low resolution file name's suffix (default lr).
   * `hr_suffix` - high resolution file name's suffix (default hr).
   * `annotation_loader` - which library will be used for ground truth image reading.
 Supported: `opencv`, `pillow`, `dicom`.
 (Optional.
 Default value is pillow).
 Note, color space of image depends on loader (OpenCV uses BGR, Pillow uses RGB for image reading).